jborean93/PSOpenAD/docs/en-US/about_PSOpenAD.md

 A list of the cmdlets in this module can be found at [PSOpenAD](./PSOpenAD.md).

+The [about_OpenADAttributeFormats](./about_OpenADAttributeFormats.md) docs explain how LDAP attributes can be set and the behaviour around type conversions.

 The [about_OpenADAuthentication](./about_OpenADAuthentication.md) docs go into futher detail how authentication works against an LDAP/AD server.
 It also explains how to set up authentication on non-Windows hosts.